 PHIL 1304.
 Introduction to World Religions.
-(3-3-0)
+(3-3-0) This course does not fulfill a core curriculum requirement for the AA degree.

 A comparative study of the living religions of the world including Hinduism, Jainism, Buddhism, Judaism, Islam and Christianity with emphasis on origin and development.